kavia-common/travel-planner-pro-7968-7977/travel_planner_frontend/README.md

 ## Usage

-- Use "Discover nearby" or Search to load attractions near the current map center.
+- Use "Discover nearby" selecting a category (Pilgrim, Nature, Historic) to load attractions around the map center.
 - Click on the map to add a custom point to your itinerary.
+- Switch starting point between Current and Custom.
+For Custom, set from map center or via search or from a discovered place.
+- Use the place search bar to find and add places; you can also set a searched place as the custom start.
 - Change the travel mode (Walking/Cycling/Driving) to recalculate the route.
 - Open details to see OSM tags and add to itinerary via modal.

 ## Styling

 The interface follows the Ocean Professional theme with blue and amber accents and a modern, minimalist style.
 Styles are defined in src/index.css.